sofiadscribner/insights-unlocked-blog/_posts/2025-02-03-tableau-tutorial.md

 - Profit Margin
 - Customer Lifetime Value (CLV)

-There are many KPIs depending on the businuss or organization.
+There are many KPIs depending on the business or organization.
 In order to be an effective KPI, a measure should be specific, relevant, and achievable.

 #### Why Tableau?